ch-lukas/uipath-automation-suite-home-server/README.md

 # An easy way to do that is to use nano ... e.g.
 nano settings.cfg
-# Type ctrl-x to exit and then Y to save
+# Type ctrl-x to exit and then Y & Enter to save

 ```